 - start or restart the pur-TimeAlignmentTimer.

-- when a pur-TimeAlignmentTimer expires:

-- indicate to upper layers the expiry of PUR TA timer.

-Editor's note: How RRC indicates to MAC that TA is valid or instructs MAC to use PUR.

 Upon request from upper layers, MAC entity shall indicate if pur-TimeAlignmentTimer is running or not.

 Editor's note: FFS whether cell change can be captured in MAC or whether only in RRC and the exact interaction needed.